mvrzan/heroku-app-link-express-example/README.md

 5. **API Exposure**
    - Once deployed to Heroku, the API becomes available for connection from Salesforce
    - The app can be linked as a resource in Salesforce using Heroku App Link
+   - Heroku endpoints can easily be selected with Agentforce Actions

 By following this architecture, your Express application becomes a seamless extension of Salesforce, enabling custom functionality and integrations without complex authentication code.